dotnet/docs/docs/csharp/programming-guide/concepts/async/task-asynchronous-programming-model.md

 The numbers in the diagram correspond to the following steps, initiated when the user clicks the "start" button.

-1. An event handler calls and awaits the `GetUrlContentLengthAsync` async method.
+1. A calling method calls and awaits the `GetUrlContentLengthAsync` async method.

 1. `GetUrlContentLengthAsync` creates an <xref:System.Net.Http.HttpClient> instance and calls the <xref:System.Net.Http.HttpClient.GetStringAsync%2A> asynchronous method to download the contents of a website as a string.